fgacenga/2019-06-24-usq/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to the software described below.
+  you will need to bring your own computer ready to use <a href = "https://www.usq.edu.au/current-students/ict/wireless"> USQ's Wireless Network.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>